 Now you’ll do lots yourself.
-You may still outsource some: to fellow homeschoolers in a co-op, to tutors, to community classes.
+You may still outsource: to fellow homeschoolers in a co-op, to tutors, to community classes.
 Think of yourself as facilitating your child’s education, especially as they grow older.

 (Yes, Mom and Dad, you can outsource algebra, precalculus, and French!
-We outsourced Spanish, biology, chemistry, driver’s ed., mock trial, design and technology, geography, and one math class–even though I’m trained as a math teacher.)
+We outsourced Spanish, biology, chemistry, driver’s ed., mock trial, design and technology, geography, and one math class–even though I’m a math teacher.)

 You’ll need to educate yourself about home education.
-I listed some favorite videos below.
-But here’s a way to think about what you’re learning and how intimidating it may feel.
+Here’s a way to think about what you’re learning and how intimidating it may feel.